-1 Add new customer folder.
+1 Add a new customer folder, if on the customer tab; if you click on a customer's folder, the same button adds a new equipment sub-folder to that customer.
 Example of viewing the archive by customer name.
 2 "Search" function: search by text or by date.
 5 Memory Usage: The yellow bar indicates the used memory space.
 3 Change the archive view to: CUSTOMER: Folders are displayed per customer.
-ADDRESS: Folders are displayed by address.
+EQUIPMENT: Folders are displayed by address.
 DATE: Folders are displayed by date.
 6 Print the ticket according to the settings on the "Print" menu.